Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Experiments

 \paragraph{Datasets.} We evaluate our method on seven diverse hallucination detection benchmarks spanning question answering and mathematical reasoning: \emph{GSM8K} \citep{cobbe2021gsm8k} contains grade school math word problems requiring multi-step reasoning; \emph{UMWP} \citep{sun-etal-2024-benchmarking} provides university-level math word problems designed to probe model knowledge boundaries; \emph{TruthfulQA} \citep{lin2022truthfulqa} tests factual accuracy on questions where models commonly produce misconceptions; \emph{TriviaQA} \citep{joshi2017triviaqa} and \emph{NQ-Open} \citep{kwiatkowski2019nqopen} evaluate open-domain factual knowledge; \emph{SQuADv2} \citep{rajpurkar2018squadv2} includes reading comprehension questions; and \emph{HaluEvalQA} \citep{li2023halueval} provides a targeted hallucination evaluation benchmark.
 This varied selection ensures our evaluation covers closed-book factual QA, passage-grounded reading comprehension, and mathematical reasoning.
 Further details on the datasets and their preprocessing are provided in \Cref{sec:appendix_upstream_dataset_details}.

 \paragraph{LLMs.} We evaluate our method on four widely used open-weight LLMs spanning three model families and ranging from 3B to 12B parameters: Llama3.2-3B \citep{meta2024llama3herd}, Phi3.5 (4B) \citep{abdin2024phi3}, Llama3.1-8B \citep{meta2024llama3herd}, and Mistral-Nemo (12B) \citep{mistral_nemo_release}.
-Further details about the models are provided in \Cref{sec:appendix_llm_details}.
+Further details about the models are provided in \Cref{sec:appendix_dataset_details}.

-\paragraph{Methodology} We perform inference on each dataset and, recording generated answers and attention maps.
+\paragraph{Methodology.} We perform inference on each dataset, recording generated answers and attention maps.
 Model responses are evaluated against gold answers using an LLM-as-judge setting, with selective manual review to ensure label quality.
 Then, we extract features for $\sinkscoreprobe$ and baselines, and train a logistic regression hallucination probe, reporting ROC-AUC metric from 5-fold cross-validation.
 Methodology and implementation details are provided in \Cref{sec:appendix_methodology}.
+The implementation is available at \href{https://github.com/graphml-lab-pwr/sink-probe}{github.com/graphml-lab-pwr/sink-probe}.

 \paragraph{Baselines.} We compare $\sinkscoreprobe$ against several attention-based hallucination detection baselines: (1) $\attnscore$ \citep{llmcheck2024}, an unsupervised method that computes the log-determinant of attention matrices aggregated across layers and heads, with ROC-AUC measured directly on raw scores; (2) $\attnlogdet$, a supervised counterpart of $\attnscore$ that uses attention log-determinants as features for a trained hallucination probe; (3) $\attneig$ and (4) $\lapeig$ \citep{binkowski-etal-2025-hallucination}, which extract the top-$k$ eigenvalues of attention and Laplacian matrices, respectively; (5) $\lookbacklens$ \citep{chuang2024lookback}, which measures the ratio of attention attributed to context; and (6) $\mtopdiv$ \citep{bazarova2025hallucination}, which leverages topological features of attention graphs.
 All baselines except the unsupervised $\attnscore$ use the same logistic regression probe architecture and training protocol to ensure fair comparison.